 Of course, the big draw to Las Vegas is the gambling.
 From penny slot machines to private back-room Poker tables, you have a chance to challenge the house everywhere.
 But there is more to Las Vegas than that.

-Las Vegas has some of the worlds best shows and entertainment to offer.
-From Cirque du Soleil, to concerts and broadway musicals, helicopter rides and day trips to the Grand Canyon, Las Vegas has something to offer for everyone.
+Las Vegas has some of the world’s best shows and entertainment to offer.
+From Cirque du Soleil to concerts and broadway musicals, helicopter rides, and day trips to the Grand Canyon, Las Vegas has something to offer for everyone.
+Take a look at these fun tours in Las Vegas:

 Where to Stay in Las Vegas